SODOM; EGYPT; JERUSALEM

-And they gathered themselves together against Moses and against Aaron, and said unto them, Ye take too much upon you, seeing all the congregation are holy, every one of them, and the Lord is among them: wherefore then lift ye up yourselves above the congregation of the Lord?
+They gathered together against Moses and Aaron, and said to them, “You take too much upon yourselves, for all the congregation is holy, every one of them, and the LORD is among them.
+Why then do you exalt yourselves above the assembly of the LORD?”
 (Numbers 16:3)

 Notice the “democratic” emphasis here: “all the congregation are holy, every one of them, and the Lord is among them.”
 The “sin” of Moses and Aaron, according to the rebels, was that they lifted themselves “above the congregation of the Lord.”

 The emphasis on “human rights” is increasing in our time.
 One of the great errors of today is that of not exerting necessary rulership.
 Leaders in many fields of endeavor are becoming less willing to take charge in an authoritative manner.
 They are being forced to gain the approval of the group before they can act.
 This can be observed in the armed forces of the United States where the commands of the officers are often obeyed in a less than diligent manner—a far cry from what used to be the case.